The benefits of small steps, consistency, and perseverance can help you accomplish amazing things!

 “What amazes me is that most days feel useless.
 I don’t seem to accomplish anything – just a few pages, most of which don’t seem very good.
 Yet, when I put all those wasted days together, I somehow end up with a book of which I’m very proud.” ~ Louis Sachar, author of more than 20 books

 1. Learn a new skill.
-Got 15 minutes a day?
-You could learn how to speak a foreign language, play an instrument or bake a perfect cake.
+If you can focus for 15 minutes a day, you can learn how to speak a foreign language, play an instrument or bake a perfect cake.
 All it takes is the willingness to try something new, and practice, practice, practice.

 2. Help a child learn to love books by reading together every day, or at bedtime every night.

 3. Get in shape by exercising and doing something active every day.
 Can’t go to the gym today?
 Walk, do push-ups, stretch, take the stairs instead of the elevator; keep moving!
 The benefits are cumulative, and every little bit helps.

 4. Invest money methodically and regularly, and watch it grow.
 Don’t get discouraged when the balance seems piddly in the beginning; just do it.

 5. Create a great garden.
 Keep amending your soil with organic matter, pulling weeds, rearranging plants until you find just the right spot, pruning, dividing, and doing the daily tasks.
 My parents have been working on their yard and garden for 35 years, and man, does it ever look gorgeous!